eliorc/node2vec/README.md

 ## Caveats
 - Node names in the input graph must be all strings, or all ints
+- Does not work on Anaconda + Windows

 ## TODO
 - [x] Parallel implementation for walk generation